About - Staff Member - Danielle Kriz

 Kriz has a Master of Science in Foreign Service degree from Georgetown University, focused on international trade and technology policy, and a B.A. in politics from Ithaca College.
 She lived in Tokyo from 1991-1994 and speaks Japanese.

-ITI Blog articles by Danielle Kriz
+Blog Posts by Danielle Kriz